Marist Brothers International School: Student body

 The Marist facility has a capacity of 535 students.
 As of 2022, Marist had 318 students.

 Course levels

-Marist has a different course levels and types to accommodate the different needs of students.
-Types include Advanced Placement (AP) and Honors.
+Marist has different course levels and types to accommodate the different needs of students.
+Types include International Baccalaureate (IB), the Middle Years Program (MYP), and the Primary Years Program (PYP).
 English as a Second Language (ESL) programs are offered to English Language Learners (ELLs).

 Extracurricular activities

 Sports

-Marist is home of the Bulldogs.
+Marist is the home of the Bulldogs.
 Students have the option of participating in soccer, basketball, volleyball, baseball for the boys, and softball for the girls.
 The Bulldogs regularly enter competitions with other international schools from and around Japan.
-Various sport tournaments are hosted by Marist throughout the year with the help of the student-run, Marist Athletics Association.
+Various sport tournaments are hosted by Marist throughout the year with the help of the student-run, Marist Athletics Association (MAA).

 Student Government

 Marist has a student government system in which each class elects representatives to represent their best interests in the Student Council.
 The Student Council meets on a weekly basis to plan and prepare for upcoming events or address any questions or concerns raised by classmates.